Eurydia/project-structogram-builder-online-docs/docs/technical-documentation/interpreter/01-lexer.md

 This function does a majority of the work, but the idea is that it tokenize the user input and return a token.
 If it has completely tokenize a lexer, it returns a `TokenKind.END` token.

-Firstly, it calls [lexerTrimLeft](#lexertrimleft-function) to skip all leading whitespace characters.
+First, it calls [lexerTrimLeft](#lexertrimleft-function) to skip all leading whitespace characters.
 This will move the cursor to a non-whitespace character or the end of user input.

 ```ts
 lexerTrimLeft(l);
 ```

-It prepares a placeholder token with `TokenKind.END` and empty string.
+Then, it prepares a placeholder token with `TokenKind.END` and empty string.

 ```ts
 const token = {